 Do you take insurance?

 I am an approved provider for select insurance panels.
 Please check with me to see if I am an approved provider for your plan.
 If not, you may have out-of-network benefits, choose to pay out-of-pocket, or I can help you find another qualified mental health provider who takes your insurance.
 For those who prefer to pay out of pocket, you'll find that I keep my rates within a reasonable range and I am willing to work with you on payment arrangements.
 I accept payment via cash, check or credit card.
-You may also use your Health Spending Account for counseling services (but you cannot use both HSA and insurance except for your co-pay).
+You may also use your Health Spending Account for counseling services.

 What is the difference between in-network and out-of-network benefits?